 Click OK.
 Your page will reload with the appropriate user agent.

 Doing this should get you through a website detection-checker.

 If you have any questions about masquerading Safari as a Windows web browser, let us know in the comments.

-Updated May 2019: Updated through macOS Mojave.
+Updated March 2020: Updated through macOS Catalina.